peterpih/WilliamCargilfield/20151219 Book - The wind and the sun.md

 The North Wind laughed.
 "Oh, little Sun," he said.
 "What sort of competition is that?
-I chall blow the man;s coat off in a second."
+I shall blow the man's coat off in a second."
 The Sun smiled.
 "Why don't you have first try, then North Wind?
 Let me see what you can do."